Of Mice and Men

-Of Mice and Men is a novella written by John Steinbeck.
-Published in 1937, it narrates the experiences of George Milton and Lennie Small, two displaced migrant ranch workers, who move from place to place in California in search of new job opportunities during the Great Depression in the United States.
+Of Mice and Men is a 1937 novella written by American author John Steinbeck.
+It describes the experiences of George Milton and Lennie Small, two displaced migrant ranch workers, as they move from place to place in California, searching for jobs during the Great Depression.

-Steinbeck based the novella on his own experiences working alongside migrant farm workers as a teenager in the 1910s, before the arrival of the Okies that he would describe in his novel The Grapes of Wrath.
-The title is taken from Robert Burns' Scots language poem "To a Mouse": "The best laid schemes o' mice an' men / Gang aft agley".
-(English "The best laid plans of mice and men / Often go awry.")
+Steinbeck based the novella on his own experiences as a teenager working alongside migrant farm workers in the 1910s, before the arrival of the Okies whom he would describe in his novel The Grapes of Wrath.
+The title is taken from Robert Burns' poem "To a Mouse": "The best laid schemes o' mice an' men / Gang aft agley" ("The best-laid plans of mice and men / Often go awry").

-While it is a book taught in many schools, Of Mice and Men has been a frequent target of censors for vulgarity, and what some consider offensive and racist language; consequently, it appears on the American Library Association's list of the Most Challenged Books of the 21st Century.
+Although the book is taught in many schools, Of Mice and Men has been a frequent target of censorship and book bans for vulgarity and for what some consider offensive and racist language.
+Consequently, it appears on the American Library Association's list of the Most Challenged Books of the 21st Century.

 Plot

 During the Great Depression in California, two migrant field workers – George Milton, an intelligent but uneducated man, and Lennie Small, a bulky, strong but mentally disabled man – are on their way from Soledad to another part of the state.
-They hope to one day attain the dream of settling down on their own piece of land.
-Lennie's part of the dream is merely to tend and pet rabbits on the farm, as he loves touching soft animals, although he always accidentally kills them.
-This dream is one of Lennie's favorite stories, which George constantly retells.
-They had fled from Weed, California after Lennie grabbed a young woman's skirt and would not let go, leading to an accusation of rape.
-It soon becomes clear that the two are close and George is Lennie's protector.
+They share a dream of settling down on their own piece of land.
+Lennie's part of the dream is merely to care for and pet rabbits.
+He loves touching soft animals, although he always accidentally kills them by petting them too hard.
+George constantly retells the dream, which is one of Lennie's favorite stories.
+They fled from Weed after Lennie grabbed a young woman's skirt because he thought it was pretty.
+He would not let go, because he holds on tighter when stressed.
+This led to an accusation of rape and a mob forming to find and lynch Lennie.
+Throughout the introduction, it becomes clear that Lennie relies on George because he is unable to function independently.

-After being hired at a farm, the pair are confronted by Curley, the Boss's small, aggressive son with a Napoleon complex who dislikes larger men.
-Curley starts to target Lennie.
-Curley's flirtatious and provocative wife, to whom Lennie is instantly attracted, poses a problem as well.
-In contrast, the pair also meets Candy, an elderly ranch handyman with one hand and a loyal dog, and Slim, an intelligent and gentle jerkline-skinner whose dog has recently had a litter of puppies.
-Slim gives a puppy to Lennie and Candy, whose loyal, accomplished sheep dog was put down by fellow ranch-hand Carlson.
+After they are hired at a farm, Curley, the Boss's small, aggressive son, confronts the pair.
+Curley, who has a Napoleon complex, dislikes larger men, and targets Lennie.
+Lennie is instantly attracted to Curley's flirtatious and provocative wife, which also poses a problem.
+In contrast, the pair meets Candy, an elderly ranch handyman with one hand and a loyal dog, and Slim, an intelligent and gentle jerkline-skinner whose dog has recently had a litter of puppies.
+Slim gives puppies to Lennie and to Candy, whose loyal, accomplished sheep dog was put down by fellow ranch-hand Carlson.